ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 |      ip      |  IP Proxying | This Document |
 {: #iana-suffixes-table title="New MASQUE URI Suffixes"}

+Designated experts for this registry are advised that they should approve all requests unless they believe the requested Path Segment will conflict with future IETF work.

 ## Updates to masque Well-Known URI {#iana-uri}

 This document will request IANA to update the entry for the "masque"